konmousikos/cs-university-portfolio/distributed-systems/distributed-activity-tracker/README.md

 - User statistics are stored **in memory only**
 - No persistent storage or database is used
 - Some global statistics features were not fully implemented

----

-## Academic Context

-This project was developed for academic purposes as part of a university course on Distributed Systems.